Californian pleads guilty to punching attendant on flight

 Airlines reported more than 5,000 incidents of unruly passengers to the Federal Aviation Administration this year.

-Most of the incidents have involved passengers refusing to follow the federal requirement for passengers to wear face masks while on planes, but nearly 300 have involved intoxicated passengers, according to the FAA.
+Most of the incidents have involved passengers refusing to follow the federal requirement for passengers to wear masks while on planes, but nearly 300 have involved intoxicated passengers, according to the FAA.